NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

 So, when I started this week, I was pretty excited for the shift from lower-level languages to python.
 I always wanted to learn python and did have some experience in it but it wasn't enough.
 I started learning python a year ago but I left it in between and forgot about it.
 Later I jumped to another programming language `C++`.

-And now..becasue of CS50 I was back at learning python after a long time but this time, I was a different person, so I knew I wouldn't quit it like last time even if bored me to death.(Yea...not really a big python fan.)
+And now...because of CS50 I was back to learning python after a long time but this time, I was a different person, so I knew I wouldn't quit it like last time even if bored me to death.
+(Yeah...not really a big Python fan.)

 ### Starting of Week 6